Internships are more competitive than ever. Reporting from Inside Higher Ed shows there simply aren’t enough opportunities to meet demand.

 Leverage Your (Full) Network

 Still wondering how to get an internship with no experience?
-Chances are, other professionals were in your shoes — and it’s worth connecting with them to see how they started their careers and what they’ve been doing since.
+Many professionals were once in your position, and connecting with them can open unexpected doors.

 Cold-Call